square/maker/src/components/Pill/README.md

 ## Examples

-Pill has the following built-in patterns: error, warning, success, info.
+Pill comes with the following pre-defined patterns:

 ```vue
 <template>